tabulify/tabulify/db-move/README.md

     * The data from the clipboard is later inserted wherever a `paste` command is issued.
     * The data remains available to any application supporting the feature, thus allowing easy data transfer between applications.
     * Cut / Paste = Move
-    * Copy / Paste =
+    * Copy / Paste = Copy

 ## Method

-Short-cut alias method that we may find in `Tabulars`:
+Short-cut alias of the `move` method that we may find in `Tabulars`:

-  * merge - get all source data, create the target table if not exist and upsert the data to the target
+  * merge - get all source data and upsert the data to the target
-  * copy (a copy operations) - get all source data, create the target if not exist, verify that the table is empty and insert the data to the target
+  * copy (a copy operations) - get all source data, verify that the target is empty and insert the data to the target
-  * cut (a cut operations) - get all source data, create the target table if not exist, insert them to the target and delete the source
+  * cut (a cut operations) - get all source data, verify that the target is empty, insert them to the target and delete the source
   * insert - get all source data and insert the data to the target
-  * replace - get all source data, drop the target, create the target and insert the data to the target
+  * replace - get all source data, recreate or truncate the target, and insert the data to the target
+  * move (default to a non-strict merge operations)

 ## Strict mode impact